-He fell mortally wounded in a battle against a Greater Daemon of Nurgle and was interned inside a Mars Pattern Mark V Dreadnought.
+He fell nearly ripped in half during a battle against a Greater Daemon of Nurgle and was interned inside a Mars Pattern Mark V Dreadnought.

 The Knights of Altair possess an undisclosed number of dreadnoughts that are awakened from their slumbers on a regular cycle—so the chapter has a contingent of dreadnoughts operational at any given time.
 It appears that Boras was awakened in late 735.M41 and assigned to the chapter’s 4th Company under the command of Captain Nevarre.

-The weaponry of most dreadnoughts is permanently attached to the trunk of each walking tomb, but over the centuries Boras has made it quite clear that being entombed has cost him none of his tactical flexibility.
+The weaponry of most dreadnoughts is permanently attached to the arms of each walking tomb, but over the centuries Boras has made it quite clear that being entombed has cost him none of his tactical acumen.
 Before any combat action, he insists upon a tactical briefing—and then he dictates to his attending Techmarines the weapons array with which he will be equipped.